List of Gad Guard characters: Hayate

 Hayate, named for the Japanese word referring to the winds, is modeled after Arashi's desire to fly, a symbol of her freedom, and thus she never uses it in battle, but only to rescue the others and herself from danger and perhaps to feel that she fits in with the other Techode owners.
-It is the only Techode with flight capabilities in the series, spinning its head and wings attached to its neck like an enormous propeller.
+It is the only Techode with flight capabilities in the series, spinning its head and the wings attached to its neck like an enormous propeller.
 Other than this ability, Hayate has no special functions for fighting or violent conflict.